 It’s Springtime for Salesforce

-It’s that time of the year again, and in case you haven’t had the chance to digest the release notes for Salesforce’s Spring ‘20 update slated to be generally available February 17, 2020, we’re going to cover 12 of the coolest upcoming features coming with it.
+It’s that time of the year again, and in case you haven’t had the chance to digest the release notes for Salesforce’s Spring ‘20 update, we’re going to cover 12 of the coolest features that came with it.

 1. Clone Records Along with Related Records

 Have you or your users ever wished you could clone an opportunity along with their Opportunity Contact Roles and Opportunity Products?
 Well, that’s now a thing!
 The Clone with Related action makes it easy to accomplish this.

 To use this feature, be sure to add the Clone with Related action to your page layouts.

 We can now let our users share their day-to-day workload and assign tasks to queues and take ownership of those tasks from the queue list view.
 This allows our users to work collaboratively and without having to wait for work to be delegated to them or reassigned to them.

 In Setup, in the Quick Find box enter Queues, select Queues.
 From the Queues setup page, select New, and then create a queue and assign Task for the supported object.